ADVERTISING

-400 visitors – Continuation of the event series planned for 2026
+400 visitors – continuation of the event series planned for 2026

 Highlight with cabaret artist Hans-Joachim Heist

-Wide program from lectures to exhibitions
+Extensive program ranging from lectures to exhibitions

 “Protecting and preserving democracy, highlighting its advantages and conveying the knowledge that it is the best form of government in the world remains our permanent task,” said Siebel.